sadafsayeed/TrashAid/README.md

+**TrashAid**
+Recycling reduces carbon emissions, but people still have to think before tossing trash.
+Our project flips the script: the trash can does the thinking, so humans don’t have to.

 🧠 **Inspiration**: Recycling can drastically reduce carbon emissions, save energy, and help our planet—but the current system places too much responsibility on users to manually sort their waste.
 That’s inconvenient, error-prone, and not always feasible.
 We wanted to eliminate that friction by building a smart trash can that handles sorting automatically and educates users on their impact, making recycling effortless and meaningful.

 💡**What it does**: TrashAid is an intelligent trash can that automatically classifies and sorts waste into the correct bin: recyclable, compost, or landfill.
 Here's how it works: